 England and Coffee

 Women were not allowed in cafes and were thought to generally be against coffee shops.
-There was a Women’s Petition Against Coffee which advocated the banning of the drink and all the men returning to pubs.
+There was a Women’s Petition Against Coffee that advocated banning the drink and all the men returning to pubs.

-The enlightenment in London however, was not as drastic as what happened in France… Perhaps Charles 2nd was right to be concerned.
+However, the enlightenment in London was not as drastic as what happened in France… Perhaps Charles 2nd was right to be concerned.

 France and Coffee